aboimpinto/MongoDbQueueService/README.md

 ## MongoDbQueueService

 Service responsible to Publish and Subscribe messages into a queue.
+This service was tested with collections with 2M records and we can see a little degradation when retrieve the next message in the queue.
+Indexes in the fields, WorkerName, LastTimeChanged and Processed were added to the collection in the Publisher and Subcriber.

 ## WorkerUtilitiesService